Price Increase to $22.50/tonne, Effective September 1, 2025 (August 1, 2025 for Benevity donors)

 • 100% of employer matching funds still goes towards COTAP’s operations and expansion.

-• Donations which are 1) anonymous and 2) have no explicit offsetting designation also go towards COTAP’s operations and expansion.
+• Donations which are 1) anonymous and 2) have no explicit offsetting designation will continue to go towards COTAP’s operations and expansion.

 Rationale for Updated Pricing